SharieRhea/Indigo_Ice/README.md

 ## Info

-    1. Created by Sharie Rhea using [Theme Studio for VS Code](https://themes.vscode.one)
+    1. Created by Sharie Rhea using https://themes.vscode.one
     2. Created for my own personal use but I wanted to make it freely available
     as well!
 Feel free to fork and edit as much as you like but please give
     credit if used in any publications :)